ShashankSaini203/WinAppDriver-Outlook-Automation-Project/README.md

 In this code I have used MSTest testing framework to run TestMethods.
 This code is for educational and learning purpose only.

-###If you have any queries related to this project, feel free to write to me on shashanksaini203@gmail.com
+### If you have any queries related to this project, feel free to write to me on shashanksaini203@gmail.com
+## You can conect with me in linkedin : https://in.linkedin.com/in/shashank-saini-203